 The first author tries to dispel the myth of the death sentence “acting as a deterrent”.
 He claims that the long standing use of this harsh punishment in the USA has not proven its effectiveness in curbing crime rates.
 However, his argument is unconvincing because criminality could have been worse if death penalty was not in effect.
 Nevertheless, the writer correctly remarks that there is no need to take someone’s life in order to protect society since we can achieve the same result by simply giving them a life sentence.

-Personally, I feel that death penalty should remain in effect for extreme cases of serial killers or insane criminals who show no remorse for their actions.
-Since, nowadays, we have at our disposal the invaluable assistance of genetic evidence we can reach verdicts that are beyond any shadow of doubt while at the same time we retain a
+Personally, I feel that the death penalty should remain in effect for extreme cases of serial killers or insane criminals who show no remorse for their actions.
+Since, nowadays, we have at our disposal the invaluable assistance of genetic evidence we can reach verdicts that are beyond any shadow of a doubt while at the same time, we retain a

 strong disincentive in the ammunition of our legal system.